top of page

 Avoid the combination in these specific situations:

 • Very small windows under 24 inches wide: Adding curtain panels to narrow windows visually closes off the opening.
 The shutters alone provide better proportional coverage.
+Our guide on small window blinds ideas covers stylish solutions for compact openings.

 • Casement windows that open inward: Inward-opening casements require clearance that curtains directly obstruct.
 Either mount the curtain rod well outside the frame or skip curtains entirely.
+Homeowners comparing treatment options for casement openings may find our guide to best blinds for casement windows in Delmarva homes a useful reference.

 • Rooms with ceilings under 8 feet: Floor-length curtains in low-ceiling rooms make the ceiling feel even lower.
 Shutters alone preserve the room's vertical proportions more effectively.